StreamWhatYouHear/SWYH/README.md

 Contributing
 ----
-Read [CONTRIBUTING.md](CONTRIBUTING.md) for more info on contributing to Vorlon.JS.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) for more info on contributing to Stream What You Hear (SWYH).

 License
 ----